Chart Color Schemes

 Bonnells Bay - Silverwater has a typical household mix, with a fairly typical median household size

-Family households constitute 75.3% of all households, including 27.5% couples with children, 32.6% couples without children, and 14.1% single parent families.
-Non-family households account for the remaining 24.7%, with lone person households at 22.1% and group households comprising 2.7%.
-The median household size is 2.5 people, which aligns with the average in the Rest of NSW.
+Family households constitute 75.3% of all households, consisting of 27.5% couples with children, 32.6% couples without children, and 14.1% single parent families.
+Non-family households comprise the remaining 24.7%, with lone person households at 22.1% and group households making up 2.7%.
+The median household size is 2.5 people, which aligns with the Rest of NSW average.

 Frequently Asked Questions - Households